 So, what more is there to know when it comes to picking up the right set of sheets?
 A lot.
 Before you head to the store, make sure you understand what Egyptian sheets are and what you need to be looking for when it comes to potential knock-offs, even from reputable brands.

 Is Egyptian Cotton The Best?

-Long thought to be the best bed sheets, Egyptian cotton is a high-end, superior quality cotton that weaves together to form a soft and long-lasting set of bed sheets for your bed of choice.
+Long thought to be the best bed sheets, Egyptian cotton is high-end, superior quality cotton that weaves together to form a soft and long-lasting set of bed sheets for your bed of choice.
 But, what goes into the weaving process?
-When you bought Egyptian cotton back in the day, you only had to see the claim of Egyptian cotton and you knew that it was authentic.
-This kind of cotton is what is commonly referred to as staples, and Egyptian cotton – the real kind – creates the longest, best quality staples in the modern world for weaving into fabric.
-The longer the staples, the stronger and smoother the fabric will be, this will offer you supple, soft sheets that will last years and years and years without ripping or pulling or anything else like that.
+When you bought Egyptian cotton back in the day, you only had to see the claim of Egyptian cotton, and you knew that it was authentic.
+This kind of cloth is what is commonly referred to as staples, and Egyptian cotton – the real type – creates the most protracted, best quality staples in the modern world for weaving into fabric.
+The longer the staples, the stronger and smoother the material will be, this will offer you supply, soft sheets that will last years and years and years without ripping or pulling or anything else like that.

 What Are The Different Types of Egyptian Cotton?

 You’ll see other luxury sheets on the market as being 100% Egyptian cotton, and that may very well be true.
 Unfortunately, it would be an inferior brand of cotton, often referred to upland cotton.
 Or, it contains some Egyptian-grown cotton, but it wouldn’t be the high-end quality cotton that you’re thinking of when you are putting your money down for the set of sheets that you believe you’re getting for a steal of a price.
 More on that later.